 Today’s Distance: 169 mi/ 272 km

 A full day to enjoy the Scottish capital.
-Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home famous scientists, inventors, and novelists.
-In the “Old Town", visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+Morning sightseeing with a Local Guide introduces you to the 200-year-old “New Town,” home to famous scientists, inventors, and novelists.
+In the “Old Town,” visit Edinburgh Castle to admire Scotland’s Crown Jewels.
 Later, join an optional tour of the former Royal Yacht Britannia.
 Tour five decks and see how the Royal Family and crew of 240 lived and worked on board.
 Dinner rounds off this optional evening.
-For departure numbers July 25 through August 15, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO.
+For departure numbers July 24 and August 07, tickets are included for tonight’s performance of the world-renowned Military Tattoo.

 At Jedburgh, see the abbey ruins before heading towards the Cheviot Hills and the English border.
 Travel through wild Northumberland National Park and, on the way, see a section of Hadrian’s Wall, the Roman coast-to-coast defense against marauding northern tribes.
 In York, England’s most complete medieval city, stand in awe in front of the great structure of York Minster, then follow your Tour Director through a maze of quaint streets, including the narrow Shambles.
 Overnight is in Leeds.